tystar86/python_exercises/Tasks/math.md

 ```

 #47.
->Write a Python program to convert a floating point number (PI) to an approximate rational value on the various denominator.
+>Write a function to convert a floating point number (PI) to an approximate rational value on the various denominator.

 **Note :** max_denominator=1000000